Priyansu122/Priyansu122/README.md

 - I am [Priyansu sahoo](https://www.linkedin.com/in/priyansu-sahoo/), an Electronics and Communication Engineer.
 Welcome to my Github profile.
 - I have completed my undergraduation(BTech in ECE) in [Silicon University](https://www.linkedin.com/school/silicontech-bbs/) in 2024.
 ### My Journey
-- Being a electronics strudent, My journey in VLSI started in my 2rd year.
+- Being a electronics student i have started my carrer with Internet of things in my 1st year.
+- Then i ented into VLSI started in my 2rd year.
 - During my 2rd year i have completed a course on "Digital design" where i got knowledge in Hardware description language, Digital design and basics of full custom design, layouts etc.
 - In my 3rd year, i have completed a course in "Digital verification" in which i got knowledge on basics of verification enviroment and system verilog.